CliMA/CalibrateEmulateSample.jl/docs/src/sample.md

 protocol = RWMHSampling() # Random-Walk algorithm
 # protocol = pCNMHSampling() # preconditioned-Crank-Nicholson algorithm
 ```
-Then one builds the MCMC by providing the standard Bayesian ingredients (prior and data) from the Calibrate stage, alongside the trained statistical emulator from the Emulate stage:
+Then one builds the MCMC by providing the standard Bayesian ingredients (prior and data) from the calibrate stage, alongside the trained statistical emulator from the emulate stage:
 ```julia
 mcmc = MCMCWrapper(
     protocol,